Not all herbal hair loss remedies are worth trying.

 Fortunately though, aloe vera does penetrate the skin rather well.
 So that's probably one of the main reasons why it can speed up skin healing.

-for hair loss specifically, aloe vera is a very popular ingredient in
+As for hair care, aloe vera is a very popular ingredient in

-many hair care products, especially shampoos.
-Which suggests that it might
+many natural hair loss remedies, especially shampoo products.
+Which strongly suggests it might

 help tackle hair loss.
-But, that doesn’t necessarily mean it can
+However, that doesn’t necessarily mean it can

 stimulate new hair growth - about 40 studies have praised aloe vera for

-one or more of its medicinal properties, but none of these were as a
+one or more of its medicinal properties, but unfortunately not one of these involved using aloe vera as a

 Traditional Chinese medicine (TCM) has been around for a very long time – thousands of years.
-Which is plenty of time for these ancient gurus to come up with some decent herbal remedies for hair loss, hair thinning, premature graying and other hair-related health problems.
+Which, of course, is plenty of time for these ancient gurus to come up with some decent herbal hair loss remedies that really work.

-So, two well known examples are given below (each with a word of warning), and also how my own experience of Chinese herbal remedies turned out.
+So, two well known Chinese herbs are detailed below (each with a word of warning) as well as how my own experience of TCM turned out.

-He shou wu (also known as fo-ti) is probably the most widely used self-prescribed Chinese herb for hair loss treatment and gray hair restoration.
+Of all the self-prescribed Chinese herbal hair loss remedies out there, he shou wu (also known as fo-ti) is probably the most widely used.
+It's also very popular as a treatment for gray hair restoration.

 However, paradoxically, he shou wu can also cause liver damage in some people.